webda2l/symfony-docs/reference/configuration/framework.rst

 **type**: ``boolean`` **default**: ``true``

-If this option is enabled, serialization groups can be defined using annotations or attributes.
+Enables support for annotations or attributes in the serializer component.

 .. deprecated:: 6.4